project-neon/NoPlan/README.md

 NoPlan is the software used to guide our Very Small Size Soccer Robots.

 With NoPlan, we aim to create a project that can be developed by as many team members as possible at the same time.
-To improve productivity, we follow part of the Git - flow cheat sheet.
-We use Master as our "competition" code and develop as our main branch.
-Also, we created "legacy" as old code of "LARC-2017" branch, a safe point to return.
+To improve productivity, we follow part of the [Gitflow cheat sheet](https://danielkummer.github.io/git-flow-cheatsheet/index.pt_BR.html).
+We use Master as our "competition" code and develop as our main devopment branch.

-## Tech
+## Dependencies

 If you are new on this project, you might like to take a look on these stuff: